sekai-soft/guide-nitter-self-hosting/README.md

     * In your miniflux interface, you can follow Twitter accounts as RSS feeds using the URL `http://nitter/<twitter handle>/rss`

 ### I only want a Nitter instance and without Tailscale
+Notice: since I personally do not use this configuration, it may get bug fixes and improvements slower than the "I want everything!" configuration.

 1. Clone this repo on your NAS/server.
 ```
 git clone https://github.com/sekai-soft/freebird && cd freebird